All Episodes

 This stuff is just absurd.

-White House budget director Rob Portman can point to plenty of good economic news that should have helped Republicans on the campaign trail this year, but the body count on Iraq just kept getting in the way.
+White House Budget Director Rob Portman can point to plenty of good economic news that should have helped Republicans on the campaign trail this year, but the body count in Iraq just kept getting in the way.

-Yeah, well, who kept talking about the body count in Iraq and who kept mischaracterizing the the uh strength of the uh media.
+Yeah, well, who kept talking about the body count in Iraq and who kept mischaracterizing the strength of the media?

 From Houston.